irazasyed/telegram-bot-sdk/README.md

 ## Disclaimer

-This project and its author are neither associated, nor affiliated with [Telegram](https://telegram.org/) in any way.
+This project and its author are neither associated nor affiliated with [Telegram](https://telegram.org/) in any way.
-See License section for more details.
+Please see the [License][link-license] for more details.

 ## License